Museums in Riyadh

-Below are Museums in Riyadh.
-The Riyadh region in Saudi Arabia is characterized by having a massive number of historical and heritage monuments and museums, which represent the successive civilizations that left these traces on the area.
+Museums in Riyadh include history, art, heritage and technology museums in the Riyadh region of Saudi Arabia.

 The National Museum

 The National Museum, inaugurated in 1999, is a large national museum that brings together Saudi authenticity and modernist architecture.
 It narrates the historical and cultural story of Arabia and the phases of development and growth of the Kingdom passed.
 So, it considered one of the prominent tourist destinations in Riyadh.

-The museum's halls

 Human and Universe Hall

 This hall has an area of 1500 Square Meters.
 It represents everything related to humans, planet, earth, movements of continents, rocks, and minerals towards extinct animals that existed in Arabia, and more.

 Arabian Mamluk Hall

 The area measuring of this hall is 1,500 Square Meters.
 It includes the emergence period of Arabian Mamluk and Arabia’s business through the antiquity of Islam, reflecting the period from the 4th millennium BC to the end of the 4th century.